RIOT-OS/RIOT/doc/memos/rdm4.md

 ## Terminology
 This memo uses the following terminology and acronyms:

-- embUnit: a unittest framework for C that is used by RIOT to write unittests.
+- embUnit: a unit test framework for C that is used by RIOT to write unit tests.
 - pexpect: a python library to interact with the stdio of command-line application.
 - CI system: CI = Continuous Intergration, platform for automated building and testing of provided changes.

 ## 1. Introduction
-At the moment of writing there are two strategies for testing: providing a unittest suite in [`tests/unittests/`][unittests] or a stand-alone test application in `tests/` directly.
+In RIOT's workflow there are two strategies for testing: providing a unit test suite in [`tests/unittests/`][unittests] or a stand-alone test application in `tests/` directly.
 This document provides some recommendations on where to put a test and what the minimum requirements for those are.

+On a different note, it is always beneficial to have tests.
+So if a new feature or a new subroutine to an existing feature is added, the contributor must always provide a test for this.

 ## 2. Unittests
 Unittests in RIOT are provided using a customized fork of the [embUnit]